 We all have our preferences with mobile device software.
 Whether this can be called “a rivalry between iOS and Android” is now more or less a friendly comparison between the two side’s supporters, including when it comes to reading PDFs on a mobile phone.

-The process is basically the same if you do it on Mac, iPod, or iPad, and it will give you swift access to the necessary file.
-Also, it is relatively more comfortable than doing it on Safari because it is a reliable way to get into the content when you want to explore and read PDFs on your iPhone.
-And when we talk about reading here, we mean a pure reading mode, free from distractions.
-Activating Reading Mode is easy.
-You can find the reading mode icon on the top left corner of your screen (when you open a website).
-Two-letter symbol marks the starting point, and after you tap on them, you are offered a couple of options.
-One of them is the Reader View.
-So, if you consider yourself a reader, you can go for that and experience just the text without any disturbances.
+This process is preferable to using Safari because it will be easier for you to immerse yourself in the content when you want to simply explore and read PDFs on your iPhone.
+And when we talk about reading here, we mean pure reading mode, free from distractions.
+Speaking of which, you can find the reading mode icon on the top left corner of your screen (once you open a website).
+A two-letter symbol marks the starting point, and after you tap on it, you are offered a couple of options.
+One of them is the "Reader View", allowing you to experience just the text in front of you without any distracitons.

 Lots of fish in the ocean

 While you have some built-in tools for reading a PDF on an iPhone, it may not do the job for you for whatever reason.
 If you are searching for a new iPhone PDF reader app that is more suited to your needs, the choices are quite abundant, with most options offering much more than simply viewing documents – after all, you never know when you will need to work with a PDF beyond just opening it, right?

 Understandably, many users these days prefer to aim for PDF software that gives them a bit more bang for their buck, a more spiced-up version of you typical PDF reader for an iPhone, if you will.
 One such app is PDF Extra, which brings a whole new dimension to your PDF documents.
 Armed with this app, you will also be able to edit, annotate, convert, fill and sign, and even protect your documents in addition to reading them on your iPhone.